 Following this line of faulty reasoning, we wrongly conclude that when we travel, we are taking God somewhere that he is not already present.
-God becomes dependent upon us and is limited by our limitations.
+God becomes dependent on us and limited by our limitations.
 As a result, God can’t be more faithful than we are.
-Though this false idea may boost our sense of self-importance, it is a false sense of importance that negates the grace of God.
+Though this false idea may boost our sense of self-importance, it is a false idea that negates the grace of God.

 The more clearly we understand who God is, the better will be our understanding of who we are and of our calling to live in communion with Christ by the Holy Spirit.

 We are convinced, from Scripture, that God passionately loves you, even though he knows all the wrong stuff you've done.
 He wants to spend all eternity with you, and he has already prepared a place at the banquet table for you.
 He eagerly awaits for his long-lost children to come home, to rejoice in his grace and mercy, to enjoy their place in the family of love and joy.